 - Type some combination of the letter that should be kerned and letters from the class (xc, xd, xe).

-- Click on the button in the upper right corner to create a new kerning class.
+- Click on the AV button to create a new kerning class.

 - Type the letters you want to include in the class, separated by space (“c d e”).